House of Flowers (musical): Production history

+Cast

+House of Flowers featured a remarkable gem of an opening night cast.

 Reception and legacy

 Although the show received generally poor reviews, the dance-rhythm infused score has been praised for its mix of blues and calypso.

 Oliver Messel won the Tony Award for Best Scenic Design.

 In 2003, Columbia Masterworks reissued the original cast recording.
-In addition to such tunes as “A Sleepin' Bee” and “Don’t Like Goodbyes,” the CD also included bonus tracks of “Mardis Gras Waltz” (Percy Faith and His Orchestra), “Two Ladies in the Shade” (Enid Mosier), “Ottilie and the Bee” (Truman Capote), and “A Sleepin’ Bee” (a demo recording by Harold Arlen).
+In addition to such tunes as "A Sleepin' Bee" and "Don't Like Goodbyes", the CD also included bonus tracks of "Mardis Gras Waltz" (Percy Faith and His Orchestra), "Two Ladies in the Shade" (Enid Mosier), "Ottilie and the Bee" (Truman Capote), and "A Sleepin' Bee" (a demo recording by Harold Arlen).

 Revivals

-There was an unsuccessful Off-Broadway revival in 1968 at Theater de Lys.
+There was an unsuccessful off-Broadway revival in 1968 at Theater de Lys.
 In 2003, there was an Encores! production, starring Tonya Pinkins and Armelia McQueen as the battling bordello madams and Maurice Hines as Captain Jonas, the smuggler.
 The virginal Ottilie was played by Nikki M. James, and the mountain boy, Royal, was played by Brandon Victor Dixon.
 Roscoe Lee Browne played the voodoo priest, Houngan.